Transfer Pricing in Brazil under Law 14,596/2023 — the full OECD standard.

 Discuss your Transfer Pricing exposure

-Free 30-minute diagnostic with the partner.
+Free 30-minute diagnostic with the consultant.
 We assess intercompany flows, identify documentation gaps under the new OECD regime, and define the engagement scope.

 Book the diagnostic